ostis-apps/ostis-example-app/README.md

 #### Agents on Python
 Some tips:
 - Store your modules with python agents in *problem-solver/py*;
-- After update python code you don't need to rebuild sc-machine.
+- After update python code you don't need to rebuild sc-machine;
-- Look example modules using python [here](problem-solver/py/README.md).
+- Look example modules using python [here](problem-solver/py).

 ### interface